nonsensation/nonsensation.github.io/About.md

   - the selected light or dark theme,
   - the selected font.

-If you have any trouble with this website, I eally appreciate you to contact me about it.
+If you have any trouble with this website, I really appreciate you to contact me about it.
 I build this website myself and I am by no means fond with CSS, Javascript or HTML.
 Thank you very much :)

 ## Contact